College Credit Equivalency

 Centre’s Pre-matriculation Policy

-- Credit will not be awarded for any course or examination completed prior to the start of the junior year in high school.
+• We will not award credit for any course or examination completed prior to the start of your junior year in high school.

 AP, IB, CLEP, & International Exam Credit